malb/oxford-lattice-school-lessons/README.md

 prerequisite : CGS-BS-CDPR attack (Need to check with *Dan*).

-### Lab 1 (Martin+Leo, 120 minutes, Wed 15:00-17:00)
+### Lab 1: Constructions (Martin+Léo, 120 minutes, Wed 15:00-17:00)

-Implem of HW 1:
-1. Implement generation of LWE and SIS instances
+- Sage lecture (introduction.org)

-2. Design and Implementation of LWE Encryption
+1. Design and Implementation of LWE Encryption
   a.
 Make a script that compute the security level in practice
   b.
 Optimize in practice the parameter for the scheme designe in HW 1
   c.
 Implement the full scheme: KeyGen, Enc, Dec

-3. (opt) Gaussian Sampling
+2. (opt) Gaussian Sampling
   a.
-Implement a Gaussian Sampler of ZZ (arbitrary center)
+Implement the Klein / GPV Gaussian Sampling algorithm
   b.
-Implement the Klein / GPV Gaussian Sampling algorithm
+Implement a full signature scheme, using NTRU-type lattice
   c.
-Implement a full signature scheme, using NTRU-type lattice
+Implement FFT GPV Gaussian Sampling algorithm

 ### Homework (Wednesday)

 Prepare for lab 2.

-### Lab 2 (Martin+Leo, 90 minutes, Wed 15:00-16:30)
+### Lab 2: Attacks (Martin+Leo, 90 minutes, Wed 15:00-16:30)

+- Fpylll lecture

 1. Experimenting with LLL / BKZ:
 Measure Root-Hermite factors, plot GS norms, check GSA's validity, measure cost Do it for both BKZ and BKZ2.
-Compare statitistics
+Compare statistics

 2.
   a.
 Given a SIS instance, mount the best attack according to the model